Nicolasipr/CDD/NewtonRaphson/README.md

 ## How it works
 We have divide the code in several functions to make it more easy to read and comprehend.
+And we've work with goblal variables in order to make life more easier, because...
+Why not? :dog:
 ### Functions
     .
     ├── ...